Psychometry Reveals Terror at Custer’s Last Stand

 Starkel said the cartridge was loaded from the butt end of the rifle then stopped the session and asked, “How can that be?”
 Those unfamiliar with vintage military weapons would have no way of knowing about a Spencer rifle.
 The Spencer carbine was one of the most popular firearms used in the Civil War (fought 11 years before Custer’s battle) .
 The magazine full of bullets was loaded through the butt of the rifle.

-This is just one amazing example of what can be divined with the use of psychometry.
-The battle and so many other massacres involving Indians nations and soldiers alike was a sad blot in early America’ history of the 19th century but today, historians and archeologists are all too happy to get some additional insight into what really happened that particular and fateful day.
-It also demonstrates there was great emotion on both sides.
-For the Indians, the fight was about protecting their lands and families, and, their sacred way of life.
-Unfortunately, it was their last great stand as well.
+This is just one amazing example of what can be divined with the use of Psychometry.
+The battle and so many other massacres involving Indians nations and soldiers alike was a sad blot in early America’ history of the 19th century but today, historians and archaeologists are all too happy to get some additional insight into what really happened on that one particular and fateful day.